feinstaub/feinstaub.github.io/linux-user/linux-advanced-notes.md

 * WAIT/MINOR: Application menu design issues:
     see http://wstaw.org/m/2015/10/29/shot1.png
-    see https://bugs.kde.org/show_bug.cgi?id=355680 - Favorite icons could be mixed up as item icons
+    see https://bugs.kde.org/show_bug.cgi?id=355680 - Favorite icons could be mixed up as item icons Kmenu/k-menu

+    wait: I thought about why I find the current Kicker(=Application Menu) appearance strange: it is because the favorite icons have no text at all.
+On other UIs there often is some text next to or below the icon.

+    "Yes, the ones with the five tabs at the bottom." is Plasma default

+    TODO: ask in openSUSE forum

 ### issues not reported yet (5.4.3)